 I get my stuff together and rush out the door.

-Being San Franciscan, I was raised in a system that emphasized social justice and racial inclusion, so I’m well aware that Lord of the Rings, Game of Thrones, and Dungeons and Dragons are devoid of minorities.
-(Well, D&D had campaign expansions like Al Qadim, Kara Tur, and Maztica, but they were solely for nerds like yours truly).
+As we walk through the encampment, I’m struck by the refugees’ ethnic diversity.
+Being San Franciscan, I was raised in a city that emphasized social justice and racial inclusion, so I’m well aware that Lord of the Rings, Game of Thrones, and Dungeons and Dragons are devoid of minorities.
+(Well, D&D had expansions like Al Qadim, Kara Tur, and Maztica, but they were solely for nerds like yours truly).
 Typically, anything fantasy hails from Western Europe, so it feels a little weird (in a good way) to see that Evermoor doesn’t hew to traditional mores.
+This bears investigating.

 “Yeah.
 I never saw diversity in swords and sorcery.
-Here, though, it’s a different story.”
+Here, though, it’s an entirely different story.”

 “Good choice of words,” he says.
-“For it is a different story entirely.
+“Because you’re right—the story is different.
 The short answer is: much of what you see is a collective hallucination.”

 “Say what?”
 I cock my head.

-“Your environment responds according to thought.
+“Your environment eventually responds to your deepest desires.
 Not just your personal world, but the world you share with others as well.
-This is the fundamental principle behind magic and creation.”
+That is the fundamental principle behind magic and creation.”

 “If that’s what you wanted in the depths of your soul, it would have happened long ago.
 But the fact that it hasn’t…have you heard the saying ‘Be dust upon your breath?’ ”

 “Yep.
-Ren said it to me when I first got here.”
+Ren dropped it on me when I first got here.”

 “Explain it to me.
 In your own words.”

-I study the sunlit sky, filtered through the purple-green canopy.
-“It means that a greater part of me chose my circumstances.
-That’s the part that breathes.
-And a smaller part of me chose to experience them.
-That’s the dust.
+I study the sunlit sky, filtered through a lattice of purple-green canopy.
+“It means that a greater part of me—the part that breathes—chose these circumstances.
+And a smaller part of me chose to experience them—that’s the dust.
 The message is that I should let things unfold in a spirit of readiness.”